John G. Gunderson: Personal life

 Gunderson was an accomplished artist, with many of his paintings adorning the walls of the Gunderson Residence and offices in the McLean Hospital.
 He was an avid golfer, gardener, fly fisherman, and played basketball into his 70s.
+He met his wife, Susan, on a blind date while they were college students.
+The couple had two children and were married for 53 years.

+He died on January 11, 2019, at the age of 76 from prostate cancer in Weston, Massachusetts.
+Following his death, McLean renamed the BPD Training Institute the "Gunderson Personality Disorders Institute" in his honor.